tongochi/DEX/README.md

 This repository consists of two sections: <a href="https://github.com/tongochi/DEX/tree/develop/Swaps">Swaps</a>
 and <a href="https://github.com/tongochi/DEX/tree/develop/Staking">Staking</a>.
 In swaps directory there is the complete code of <a href="https://api.tongochi.org/dexf">swaps web page</a>.
-In Staking section, there are smart contracts for lockup NFT collection and backend of staking web page.
+In Staking section, there are smart contracts for lockup NFT collection and backend of <a href="https://api.tongochi.org/staking">staking web page</a>.

 ## Staking